Praelatenberg

-Introduction

 The Alsace Grand Cru wine growing area of Praelatenberg is a white wine area in the lieu-dit of Praelatenberg, situated in the commune of Kintzheim, in the département of Bas-Rhin, in Alsace.

 It is one of the fifty-one Grands Crus of the Alsace wine region, benefiting from the status of the Grand Cru system but subject to the stricter regulations the designation requires.

 History

 In the ninth century, the Benedictine abbey, Ebersmunster Abbey owned the vines of Praelatenberg (Mont des Prélats).
 The lieu-dit has been known as early as 823.

 The Alsace Grand Cru appellation was first recognised in the decree of 23 November 1983, but the Praelatenberg cru was not amongst the first twenty-five wines selected.
 Its winegrowers had to wait until the decree of 17 December 1992 before they were added.
 Since then there have been several modifications.
 The decree of 1 March 1984 regulated the use of the terms vendanges tardives and sélection de grains nobles.
 The decree of 24 January 2001 reduced the permitted yields while adding the possibility of modifying each cru's specifications, on the advice of the local wine producers.

 In October 2011, all the grands crus of Alsace moved from being separate areas within one Grand Cru to each representing a separate Grand Cru.